Way of Life Literature

 The church’s goal is to “partner with God to build to advance his kingdom.”
 It’s more about kingdom building than gospel preaching and discipleship.
 Grace Gathering believes “that God hasn’t given up on the world and is working through people to bring about His renewal of all things.”

 Everything is very emerging at Grace Gatherings.
 Instead of a statement of faith, they have a “Theology Narrative.”
 Instead of the Bible being infallibly inspired by God, it is an “authoritative narrative.”
-For salvation, there is no mention of repentance or born again, just the “the Spirit of God affirms as children of God all those who trust Jesus.”
+For salvation, there is no mention of Christ’s blood, repentance ,or born again, just the “the Spirit of God affirms as children of God all those who trust Jesus.”

 They don’t do missionary work; they do “holistic,” “missional” work.
 They say the church’s work is to “usher in the kingdom of God” and “partner with God to build to advance his kingdom.”
 The church, they say, “is a global and local expression of living out the way of Jesus through love, peace, sacrifice, and healing as we embody the resurrected Christ, who lives in and through us, to a broken and hurting world.”
 Grace Gathering is “participating in God’s movement to rescue and restore His good creation.”
 That is an emerging philosophy, and the church’s “theology narrative” uses emerging terms such as “narrative,” “missional,” “relational,” “fractured,” “marginalized.”
 Grace Gathering teaches that Christians are to “serve, care for, and cultivate the earth.”